foo123/FILTER.js/api-reference.md

 The (optional) weights parameter is an array of 20 numbers which define the multipliers and bias terms for the RGBA components of each pixel in an image.

-The filter scans an image and changes the coloring of each pixel by mixing the RGBA channels of the pixel according to the matrix.
+The filter scans an image and maps each pixel colors linearly according to the color matrix.

 The class has various pre-defined filters which can be combined in any order.